hagemt/libalexandria/README.md

     LANGUAGES=('C', 'Fortran')

-A  ./LICENSE.txt suitable for inclusion in any file written in a language that supports LANG-style comment syntax can be found in LICENSE.$l, where LANG is a member of ${LANGUAGES[@]}.
+A  ./LICENSE.txt suitable for inclusion in any file written in a language that supports LANG-style comment syntax can be found in LICENSE.LANG, where LANG is a member of ${LANGUAGES[@]}.</p>

-You may ask yourself "But why LGPL then?
-Wouldn't the some BSD be better?"
+You may ask yourself "But why LGPL?
+Wouldn't some BSD be better?"

 For most applications that seek to capitalize, sure.
 But this is a library.
 Not only that, it is a library, which if you contribute code to, the authors feel